sheltermanager/asm3/doc/manual/wordkeys.rst

     The date the test was performed
 TestCost
     The cost of the test
-TestAdministeringVet
-    The name of the vet who performed the test TestComments
+TestComments
     The test comments
 TestDescription
     The test description from the lookup data.
+TestAdministeringVetName
+    The name of the vet who administered the test TestAdministeringVetLicence / TestAdministeringVetLicense
+    The licence number of the vet who administered the test TestAdministeringVetAddress
+    The address of the vet who administered the test TestAdministeringVetTown / TestAdministeringVetCity
+    The town/city of the vet who administered the test TestAdministeringVetCounty / TestAdministeringVetState
+    The county/state of the vet who administered the test TestAdministeringVetPostcode / TestAdministeringVetZipcode
+    The postal/zip code of the vet who administered the test TestAdministeringVetEmail
+    The email address of the vet who administered the test

 Medical Keys
 ------------